 We know how important budget is.
 It is absolutely crucial in such an expensive city – trust us!
 However, we’re also very conscious that it’s not everyday you are in New York and there were some experiences we really did not want to miss and ended up splurging on.
 This post is filled with tips on how to save and on what to spend that are useful all year around.
+If you’re concerned about Accommodation, the most expensive part about visiting New York, we have a whole section dedicated to where to stay in the city.
 However, be aware that we visited it in the third week of January.
 First tip: choosing low season is key to finding the best prices!

-moment promotion (we usually have everything planned well ahead of time), but we really wanted to go to the USA while Obama was still POTUS.
+moment promotion (we usually have everything planned well ahead of time), but we never regretted our decision.
 We won’t include our flights in the final summary because they are very specific to our situation and not actually related to the city’s costs.

 All our transportation-related costs (for two):

 - Airport Transfers: 66€ / 68$

 - Total: 129€ / 132$ for two